 The School Games was established after London won the bid to host the 2012 Olympic and Paralympic Games and demonstrates the legacy of our home Games.
 Its predecessor, the UK School Games, was first hosted in 2006.
 The Games have since been hosted by Glasgow, Coventry, Bristol and Bath, Cardiff, Newport and Swansea, Gateshead, Newcastle and Sunderland, Sheffield, London, Manchester, and now Loughborough University.

 What has the event achieved so far?

-As of the end of the 2017 event, 19,200 young athletes have competed in the School Games.
+As of the end of the 2018 event, over 2,000 young athletes have competed in the School Games.
 The School Games is extremely proud of all of its alumni.
 Many of our athletes have gone on to be extremely successful, including Olympic and Paralympic medal winners Adam Peaty, Dina Asher-Smith, Ellie Simmonds, Hannah Cockroft, Jonny Peacock, and Max Whitlock.
 In fact, 56 of the 382 athletes representing Team GB at the 2016 Olympic Games in Rio have competed at the School Games – 15% of the team – and if the School Games was a country it would have finished 17th in Brazil.
 But most importantly, the School Games provides a crucial environment to nurture top young athletes who come through the NGB talent systems.

 Can I get involved?